-Messaging and value proposition were extended from media advertising, the fun of creating a home was also an investment in the family’s future.
-Client, builders and home-buyers all loved the interactive nature of the POS display and so did the judges.
+Messaging and value proposition were extended from the brand advertising, however an additional insight for POS included the ability of the roof colour to lead the colour scheme for the entire house exterior.
+Home-buyers loved the interactive nature of the POS display and so did the judges.
 Awarded both the National and International PopEye Award for Permanent Retail Marketing Display.
-Working with the client and Active Display Group, we developed multiple installations to suit different POS locations.

 Even though it is a B2B marketer, Caterpillar® is one of the world’s leading brands.
 Our task was to develop brand guidelines that would comply with and leverage the Cat brand but also lay foundations to allow WesTrac to build its own brand position and promote its own value proposition to a vast range of different customers.
 Our process included customer insight work, brand pyramid workshops, positioning statement and visual guidelines.

 One of the key challenges of growing the residential steel framing market is the shortage of skilled trades, including framers, plasterers, plumbers and electricians.
 In addition to driving consumer demand, BlueScope set about providing education resources for builders, trades and TAFEs.
 A comprehensive menu of how to videos, data sheets and tools required was made available online and CD (for TAFE) in a friendly, simple tone.